 ArcGIS Online supports ArcGIS Server authentication, including web-tier authentication such as Integrated Windows Authentication (IWA) and a public key infrastructure (PKI), for adding and accessing secure services.
 When you add a secure ArcGIS Server web service to a map, you will be prompted for credentials.
 Credentials are not stored in the map.
 ArcGIS Online obtains a token for authentication; there is nothing additional you need to do.
 You should not attempt to append a token to the URL when you add a service to a map.

-It is recommended that you make all services accessible using HTTPS only, which encrypts the information in the service when it is transmitted over the internet.
-If you own or have privileges to administer secure services with embedded credentials and your secure service's data source is using the HTTP protocol, you can replace http with https in the URL on the Settings tab of the service item's item page.
+You must make all services accessible using HTTPS only, which encrypts the information in the service when it is transmitted over the internet.
+If you own or have privileges to administer secure services with embedded credentials and your secure service's data source is using the HTTP protocol, replace http with https in the URL on the Settings tab of the service item's item page.

 When you store your credentials for a secure service, the layer item behaves like a proxy, in that all requests to the service go through ArcGIS Online.
 This proxy adds some delay when accessing the service and is slower than going directly to the service.
 Slow responses from the proxied server may result in timeouts on the proxy.

 When you use secure services, you may want to limit use of these items by limiting the URL or IP addresses that can access them.